williambq/AppNoticeSDK-Android/README.md

         }

         // Called by the SDK when startConsentFlow is called but the SDK state meets one or more of the following conditions:
-        //   - The Implied Consent dialog has been already been displayed ghostery_ric_session_max_default times in the current session.
+        //   - The Implied Consent dialog has already been displayed ghostery_ric_session_max_default times in the current session.
         //   - The Implied Consent dialog has already been displayed ghostery_ric_max_default times in the last 30 days.
         //   - The Explicit Consent dialog has already been accepted.
         @Override